-His research into using checklist in healthcare showed “47% reduction in deaths from 1.5% to 0.8% and a 36% reduction in major complications from 11% to 7% using this checklist.”
+His research into using checklists in healthcare showed “47% reduction in deaths from 1.5% to 0.8% and a 36% reduction in major complications from 11% to 7% using this checklist.”

-The NHS (National Health Service) in the UK have also adopted a very simple checklist as a effective intervention for preventing human error in the workplace.
+The NHS (National Health Service) in the UK has also adopted a very simple checklist as an effective intervention for preventing human error in the workplace.

 Checklist size is important Atul Gawande research showed that keeping it short is key.